yujiqo/nvim/README.md

 - Maybe add .sh that will install neovim😳 & packer😳 if haven't 🛐

 ### #FIXME
-- Fix cmp showing of window with function parameters
 - Classify options by categories